spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202204.0/marketplace-merchant-custom-prices.md

 Log in to the Merchant Portal with a merchant that has at least one merchant relationship.

-Open any merchant product and make sure that the Prises table contains the "Customer" column for both: abstract and concrete products.
+Open any merchant product and make sure that the Prices table contains the "Customer" column for both: abstract and concrete products.

 Make sure that you can filter and sort the price table by Customer column.

 {% endinfo_block %}